 WELCOME to our family history web pages.

-Our BODDINGTON ancestors go back through several generations of Northampton "cobblers" to the peasant class farm workers of feudal Bedfordshire, Huntingdonshire and Northamptonshire in the late 16th century.
+Our BODDINGTON ancestors go back through several generations of Northampton "cobblers" to the peasant class farm workers and bondagers of feudal Bedfordshire, Huntingdonshire and Northamptonshire in the late 16th century.
 On our INGRAM side, we have family ties to the watermen, bargemen and mariners of Essex, who for many generations plied their trades on the busy waterways of the Thames estuary and English Channel.
 We also have lateral or "secondary" roots resulting from early British and Dutch expatriates who left their European homelands in the 17th, 18th and 19th centuries to live, work and eventually settle in distant colonial India.

 Our family tree is structured mainly around the pedigree charts of Thomas BODDINGTON and Dorothy May INGRAM.
 However, the charts include links to most, if not all the lateral branches of our related families.
 So visiting cousins, second cousins, nieces and nephews might well find something of interest here.
 First time visitors might find it more convenient, (and quicker) to go straight to the Index of Names or Surnames in the navigation bar above, or the Table of Contents below, and click on those names in which they are particularly interested.
 All names in the lists are hyper-linked to the appropriate juncture and time line in our family tree.
 Place names, events and any other data appearing in angle brackets thus, <1856>, have either been estimated, calculated or otherwise considered "said to be".
 Verified data on individual pages and charts are linked to numbered source citations listed at the bottom of the page.

 You are welcome to download and copy the data published here, including any images for your own personal use.
-The usual acknowledgements and/or attributions would be appreciated.
+The usual acknowledgements and/or attributions would of course be appreciated.
 However, please note that the data are far from complete and there is still much research to be done.
 There are many omissions and possible errors.
 If you think you can fill in the gaps or correct any of the mistakes, please get in touch.
 Better still, if you have your own family history web site, why not link us to your pages so that we can exchange information and visitors?

 Please note that details of living persons in this database have been suppressed in order to protect the individual and to prevent fraudulent use of personal information.